-The Varsity Theater, 1207 Iwenty-fifth st., will reopen Friday evening after being thut down for repairs since fire caused an estimated \$30.
-000 damage last Jan.
-22 R L Fridley, owner, work will continue on "extensive remodeling" of the thealer.
+The Varsity Theater, 1207 Twenty-fifth st., will reopen Friday evening after being thus down for renairs since fire caused an estimated \$30, 000 damage last Jan, 22 R L Fridley, owner: work will continue on "extensive semodeling" of the theater.
 That job should be finished within three weeks, he said.
-The remodelyng work was underway at time of the tre. the second way in and begins
+The remodeling work was underway at time of the fire.